TrustAIRepo/TrustAIRepo/README.md

 The code used in our research is available for review and replication.
 The code was developed specifically to test the Trustworthy RAG, without considering some necessary aspects for a real and production-ready system in certain steps of the process to facilitate the objective.
 You can find the code repository here:
 - [GitHub Repository](https://github.com/TrustAIRepo/TrustAIRepo/tree/main/assets/code)

-## 📷 Explanatory Images
-Below are some images that help explain our research and findings:
-!Description of Image 1
-!Description of Image 2

 ## 📫 Contact
 If you have any questions or would like to discuss our research further, please feel free to contact us:
 - [LinkedIn](https://www.linkedin.com/in/carlosmariobragabigdata/)